Dr-GlassesPIG/Dr-GlassesPIG/README.md

 <i>&nbsp; Building solutions with open source.</i><br><br>

 👋 Hi!
-I'm a full-stack developer from India, super into Open Source, and working as a Technical writer for international brands.
+I'm a full-stack developer, super into Open Source, and working as a Technical writer for international brands.

 🔥 I have worked with more than 8 international teams like [Clinton Oh](https://github.com/clintonoh), [Farnaz Bagheri](https://github.com/Fabbiya), reaching an audience of over _100k_.
 If you need a technical writer, DM me on Twitter or LinkedIn.